We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 In late 1967 Tourell successfully auditioned to present Well I Never, a kids show launching in Dunedin.
-After a "fantastic" year in front of the cameras, Rod Cornelius, the producer who had offered him his TV break, gave him another.
+After a "fantastic" year in front of the cameras, Rod Cornelius, the producer who'd offered him his TV break, gave him another.
 "After an hour's training I was directing On Camera, a half-hour show that went out twice weekly."
 As was the norm in those days, the next few years offered fevered on-the-job training in producing and directing: the work ranged from live sports to music and Town and Around.

 Another influential documentary followed, when Tourell travelled the nation with Professor Kenneth Cumberland directing five of the 10 episodes of Feltex winning epic Landmarks (including this episode).